HL7/cql/input/pages/09-b-cqlreference.md

 For comparisons involving date or time values with imprecision, note that the result of the comparison may be <span class="kw">null</span>, depending on whether the values involved are specified to the level of precision used for the comparison.

-When comparing DateTime values with different timezone offsets, implementations should normalize to the timezone offset of the evaluation request timestamp, but only when the comparison precision is hours, minutes, seconds, or milliseconds.
+When comparing DateTime values with different timezone offsets, the values are normalized to the timezone offset of the evaluation request timestamp, but only when the comparison precision is hours, minutes, seconds, or milliseconds.

+Comparisons of values are performed with the same semantics as specified for comparison of the point type.
+In particular, for the purposes of comparison of DateTime or Time values, seconds and milliseconds are combined as a single precision using a decimal, with decimal comparison semantics, and this combination is performed before any comparisons used in the operation.

 If either or both arguments are <span class="kw">null</span>, the result is <span class="kw">null</span>.